laravel/nova-docs/3.0/resources/relationships.md

 }
 ```

-#### Duplicating Attached Pivot
+#### Allowing Duplicate Relations

-By default Laravel Nova consider belongs to many relationship should be unique, however if you have a requirement to allow same relationship to be attached more than one with different set of pivot value you may consider enabling duplicated attached pivot.
+By default, Laravel Nova ensures that "belongs to many" relationships are unique.
+However, you may instruct Nova to allow duplicate relationship entries.

-First, Laravel Nova would need to have access to pivot id, which can be done by using `withPivot()` when defining the relatioship.
-In this example let's imagine that a `User` may purchase `Book` one or multiple times.
+To get started, you should ensure that your pivot record's `id` column is available by using `withPivot()` when defining the relationship on your Eloquent model.
+In this example, let's imagine that a `User` may purchase a `Book` one or more times:

 ```php
 public function books()